Bhavana14204/Crop-Recommendations-/README.md

-# Crop-Recommendations- Using Machine Learning
+# Crop-Recommendation- Using Machine Learning